 1. Have a good clear out

-‘Organizing begins with saying hello to your clothing and accessories.
-Look at yourself in the mirror for who you are now, not who you were or who you want to be.
+"Organizing begins with saying hello to your clothing and accessories," says Jacobs.
+"Look at yourself in the mirror for who you are now, not who you were or who you want to be.
 Forget about rules!
 Examine yourself and your budget.
-Categorize your belongings into piles: keep, donate, toss, giveaway, and sell,’
+Categorize your belongings into piles: Keep, donate, toss, give away, and sell."

 2. Utilize the space under your bed

-3. Storing seasonal clothes
+3. Store seasonal clothes

 5. Work with the space you have

-9. Store with style
+7. Store with style